Tobias Harris Is the NBA's Swiss Army Knife

 Two days later, fresh off hitting a game-winner against the Hornets, Harris was watching Netflix when he got the call.
 Doc Rivers informed him he had been traded to the 76ers.

-The experience wasn’t new to Harris, now on his fifth team in eight seasons.
-When the Bucks traded him to the Magic in February 2013, Harris was working out and saw the news flash on the gym’s television before he received the call.
+The experience wasn't new to Harris, now on his fifth team in eight seasons.
+When the Bucks traded him to the Magic in February 2013, he was working out and saw the news flash on the gym's television before he received the call.
 He was taking a nap when the Magic sent him to the Pistons in February 2016.
 He woke up to missed calls and texts.
 Harris was in his Detroit home watching film on the next opponent, the Cavaliers, when Stan Van Gundy informed him he was headed to the Clippers in January 2018.

 Harris has been a significant trade asset due to his work ethic, yearly improvement and reputation as the consummate teammate.
 But rarely has he been considered a core piece, which has discouraged him in his quest to find a stable situation.